gnss-sdr/gnss-sdr/src/utils/rinex-tools/README.md

 The last step is optional.
 Without it, you still will get the executable at `../install/obsdiff`.

 This program requires Armadillo 9.800 or higher.
 If the available Armadillo version is older, this program will not be built.
-If your local Armadillo installed version is older, you can force CMake to download, build and link a recent one:
+If your local Armadillo installed version is older than 9.800, you can force CMake to download, build and link a recent one:

 ```
 $ cmake -DENABLE_SYSTEM_TESTING_EXTRA=ON -DENABLE_OWN_ARMADILLO=ON ..
 $ make obsdiff
 $ sudo make install
 ```

+This later option requires [BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/) and [GFortran](https://gcc.gnu.org/fortran/) already installed in your system.

 ### Usage